giga-sec/gigaSec-Tech-Notes/3. Notes/How are cracked versions of software created and why are developers not able to prevent it.md

 using function named "`rememberRegistrationParameters()`" then display the message thanking the user for registering:
 ![[Pasted image 20220707204539.png|300]]

-A "cracker" obviously want second result for any registration code that they enter.
+A "cracker" wants second result for any registration code that they enter.
 Problem: They don't have the C++ source code, part of which I showed above.

 Step 1: An attacker would [disassemble](https://en.wikipedia.org/wiki/Disassembler "en.wikipedia.org") the binary code (always ships with software in the form of `.exe` and `.dll` files on Windows, and mostly as `Unix executables` inside the `.app` packages on a Mac.)